hannobraun/hanno.braun-odw.eu/website/content/projects/3d-printed-screws/index.md

     )
 }}

 I scaled the model down in PrusaSlicer, halving all dimensions each time.
-This resulted in 3 new screw/nut combinations: Half, quarter and one eigth the size of the original, respectively.
+This resulted in 3 new screw/nut combinations: Half, quarter and one eighth the size of the original, respectively.

 Unfortunately I didn't take notes or save the 3MF files, so the following is from memory: